 The purpose of this activity is to enhance the image and overall economic viability of neighborhood business districts by improving the function and appearance of individual commercial façades.
 Under the Storefront Façade Development activity, the Department will provide grants, through non-profit partners, to retail and commercial property owners for the enhancement of retail and commercial façades in targeted areas of the District.
-Generally, the Department will provide a grant of up to 80% of construction costs for façade improvements.
-An additional 20% is provided to the non-profit for administrative and management costs including outreach efforts, design fees, project management, and construction administration.
-All costs are for the direct delivery of services or completion of projects.
-Façade development projects may run more than one year, stretching from 18 months to two years for completion.
-Some funds allocated may be used to complete prior year projects.
+In addition, the Department will provide technical assistance, support and training to small and retail businesses focusing on neglected commercial corridors in low and moderate income areas.
+Grantee organizations are also involved in business attraction and retention and larger neighborhood revitalization efforts in their designated areas, including major commercial development project planning and interagency business development coordination.